MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/dch-example.md

 CopyInf=osrfx2_DCHU_component.inf
 ```

 This directive can also be used to coordinate installation of INF files in multifunction devices.
-For more details, see [Copying INF files](../install/copying-inf-files.md).
+For more information, see [Copying INF files](../install/copying-inf-files.md).

 > [!NOTE]
 > While a base driver can payload an extension (and target the base driver in the shipping label), an extension bundled with another driver cannot be published to the extension hardware ID.

 ## Run from the Driver Store

 To make it easier to update the driver, Fabrikam specifies the [Driver Store](../install/driver-store.md) as the destination to copy the driver files by using [**dirid 13**](../install/using-dirids.md) where possible.
 Using a destination directory value of 13 can result in improved stability during the driver update process.
-Here is an example from [`osrfx2_DCHU_base.inx`]:
+Here's an example from [`osrfx2_DCHU_base.inx`]:

 ```inf
 [DestinationDirs]
 OsrFx2_CopyFiles = 13 ; copy to Driver Store
 ```

 See the [run from Driver Store](./run-from-driver-store.md) page for more details regarding how to dynamically find and load files from the Driver Store.

 ## Summary

 The following diagram shows the driver packages that Fabrikam and Contoso created for their DCH-compliant driver.
-In the loosely coupled example, they will make three separate submissions on the [Windows Hardware Dev Center dashboard](https://partner.microsoft.com/dashboard/Registration/Hardware): one for the base, one for the extension, and one for the component.
-In the tightly coupled example, they will make two submissions: base and extension/component.
+In the loosely coupled example, they'll make three separate submissions on the [Windows Hardware Dev Center dashboard](https://partner.microsoft.com/dashboard/Registration/Hardware): one for the base, one for the extension, and one for the component.
+In the tightly coupled example, they'll make two submissions: base and extension/component.

 ![Extension, base, and component driver packages.](images/universal-scenarios.png)

-Note that the component INF will match on the component hardware ID, whereas the base and extensions will match on the board's hardware ID.
+The component INF will match on the component hardware ID, whereas the base and extensions will match on the board's hardware ID.

 ## See also